Ezogelin Çorbası -Turkish spicy red lentil soup

 No of Serves: 4-6

-Recipe courtesy of Beck Watson, student dietitian (Adapted from a recipe in The Sultan’s Kitchen by Özcan Ozan).
+Recipe courtesy of Beck Watson, Accredited Practising Dietitian (Adapted from a recipe in The Sultan’s Kitchen by Özcan Ozan).

-- Tomato: 1 medium, skinned, seeded, and finely diced (to save yourself time you could substitute this for 80g of tinned whole or diced tomatoes)
+- 1 medium tomato, skinned, seeded, and finely diced (time saving option: substitute for 80g of tinned whole or diced tomatoes)

 - To serve: cracked pepper, lemon wedges, croutons or bread

 |Energy||1157 kJ (277 calories)|

 - In a medium-sized saucepan, heat the olive oil and margarine over medium heat.
 Add the onion and garlic and gently cook for about 2 minutes, or until soft but not brown.

 - Stir in the tomato paste, tomato, paprika, and chilli pepper.

 - Cover the saucepan and bring the mixture to a boil.